-When the pandemic took hold in mid-March, we heard one urgent question: how do we engage our employees through this?
+When the pandemic took hold in mid-March, we heard one urgent question: how do we keep our employees engaged through this?

-But as we dove into discussions, we found that most of our clients were looking for ways to support their staff through this uncertainty.
-To create happiness.
-To help people transition to a work-from-home routine.
-To support them while they balance their work and parental duties.
-To remain connected – however different that feels now.
-It was less about achievements and points, and more about in-the-moment appreciation.
-And hope.
+We found that most of our clients were looking for ways to support their staff through this uncertainty; to create happiness; to help people transition to a work-from-home routine; to support them while they balance their work and parental duties; to remain connected.

-Many clients have introduced a gratitude practice across their organization that encourages people to take a few minutes to focus on a positive interaction between colleagues.
-And anything goes!
-From checking in on each other, to making a child laugh during a meeting or helping them solve a work problem – our Kudos users are a grateful bunch!
+From checking in on each other to making a child laugh during a meeting, or helping them solve a work problem – our Kudos users are a grateful bunch.

-Some have kicked off this gratitude practice by having their president or CEO send recognition to all staff to show their personal gratitude for the team’s resiliency during this time.
-These leaders will provide examples like those noted above to illustrate that everyone feels seen and supported through this change.
+Some kicked off the gratitude practice by having their president or CEO send recognition to all staff to show their personal gratitude for the team’s resiliency during this time.
+Leaders provide examples like those noted above to illustrate that everyone feels seen and supported through this change.

-Some encourage their employees to share a picture of their workspace, the new “colleagues” they now work/teach alongside (2- or 4-legged versions!), or a screenshot of the co-workers they are virtually connecting with.
+Some encourage their employees to share a picture of their workspace, the new “colleagues” they now work alongside (2 or 4-legged versions), or a screenshot of the co-workers they are virtually connecting with.

-In all cases, we recommend that businesses recognize team members who participate in supporting each other and building a culture of resilience in a way that was never required of them before.
+In all cases, we recommend that businesses recognize team members who support each other and build a culture of resilience.

-We encourage them to highlight – through their leaders or existing communication practices – messages that articulate the types of behaviours they want to encourage across their business, now, and after the pandemic has passed.
+We encourage them to highlight messages that articulate the types of behaviours they want to encourage across their business, now, and once the pandemic passes.

-We will also be offering additional programs to help our clients transition back to office work – whenever that may be, or whatever that will look like – so they can continue to build and maintain their culture of resilience, appreciation, and performance.
+Even more, we’re offering additional programs to help our clients transition back to office work, so they can continue building a culture of resilience, appreciation, and performance.

-The world, and how we work within it, may be different after COVID-19 has passed, but for businesses who encourage activities like the ones mentioned above, the change will be worth recognizing and celebrating.
+The world and how we work within it may be different once COVID-19 passes.
+Still, for businesses that encourage activities like the ones mentioned above, the change will be worth recognizing and celebrating.